 Passion and drive can seem like elusive qualities.
 We all want to hire people with them (how many job postings have you seen with those words included?); we all seek them out in our employees.
 They can be created and developed over time, though.
 To see how, let’s reflect one more time on our business owner.
 There are four main elements of a true entrepreneur’s ‘job’ that enable and drive their success.

-First, the owner knows the ‘why’.
 They know why they started their business, and in their mind they clearly see the vision of what they want it to become.
 Each and every day, the entrepreneur is attuned to the delta between what their business is today and where they want it to be.
 Because they can see the end result they desire, they know what they have to do today to get closer to that end result.

-Second, the owner has end-to-end visibility (and sometimes involvement) throughout their whole business.
 No matter their product or service, they know each and every step of their lifecycle from start to finish.
 If something’s going wrong, they know which levers to pull to fix it.
 If something’s going well, they know what to ramp up, to get more of it.
 Most importantly, seeing the business end to end gives them the ability to think up new and better ways of doing things; to innovate.

-Third, the owner has the authority to make decisions.
 If something needs to be done right now to fix a problem, or to take advantage of an opportunity, they don’t have to wait.
 They don’t have to seek approval through multiple levels of management, they can act now – striking while the proverbial iron is hot.

-Fourth, and finally, the owner has ultimate accountability for results – good or bad.
 If the business isn’t performing to expectations, it is the owner’s responsibility to understand why, and to fix whatever needs fixing.
 If the problem can’t be solved, it reflects in a very personal way on the owner – and possibly through their bank account balance as well.
 On the upside, if a business is exceeding its goals, the owner feels a sense of pride and accomplishment, and is financially rewarded for leading the business to that success.

 These four elements are the keys to unlocking an ownership mindset in any employee, in any team: understanding and believing in the ‘why’, end-to-end visibility and transparency, decision-making ability, and accountability for results.